-Codetermination shows up most often in a variant of the contractarian argument for the exclusive shareholder franchise.
-This version of the argument is as follows.
-If codetermination is so great, then firms should voluntarily adopt it.
-But firms have not done so.
-Codetermination, therefore, is not that great and, in fact, is less efficient than the method of governance chosen in the U.S., with corporate boards elected by shareholders alone.
-In fact, the only way a firm would end up with employee representation on its board is if you force it to do so, as Germany does by law.
-Nobody freely chooses codetermination; it is less efficient than corporate governance structures in which shareholders run the show.
+For decades, codetermination has received little more than passing attention from American corporate governance scholars.
+It shows up most often in a variant of the contractarian argument for the exclusive shareholder franchise.
+Codetermination, it is argued, must be inefficient because it has not been voluntarily adopted by American firms.
+In fact, the only way a firm would end up with employee board representation is if you force it to do so, as Germany does by law.
+Nobody freely chooses codetermination; it is therefore less efficient than having shareholders run the show.